Tuna Kush Strain | Pink Tuna Strain - Weed Republic

 Tuna Kush looking mighty tasty here!
 Photo: @max_wellness

-Beautiful hues of Tuna Kush at the end of its grow.
+Beautiful hues of Tuna Kush at the end of its growth.
 Photo: @thetunafarmer

 Tuna Kush flowering time